nimdvir/agostontorok.github.io/research/index.md

 We don't see space, we feel it instead.
 This was a consequence of the experiments of John O'Keefe and Jonathan Dostrovsky in 1971, when they found place cells in a rat's hippocampus, far from the visual cortex.
 Those cells fired each time when the rat was at certain places in the experimental box.
 Their discovery inspired several new experiments on how we navigate in space.

-I'm interested in how the human mind can flexibly process spatial relations and complex environments, and how we can address challenging questions here with the use of virtual reality.
+I'm interested in how the human mind can flexibly process spatial relations and complex environments, and how we can address challenging questions here with the use of virtual reality and machine learning.
 We are studying navigation ability at several levels of cognitive processing; from behaviour, to activity of brain areas, and to spiking of single neurons in deeper brain structures.
 I'm fortunate to collaborate with researchers from BME, ELTE, Technion (Haifa, Israel) and UT Austin (Texas, USA).

 <img class="  wp-image-74 alignright" src="/public/img/agoston.jpeg" alt="Preparing an experiment Dr. Honbolygó" width = "auto" height="250" />